-From payment processing to alternative investing to expedited lending, the fintech industry has introduced innovation to financial related transactions where banks have otherwise been slow to expand.
+From payment processing to alternative investing to expedited lending, the FinTech and RegTech industry has introduced innovation to financial related transactions where banks have otherwise been slow to expand.
 As a fintech company, the risk landscape that your company operates within is exactly as its name implies, combining the risks encountered by both the tech and financial sectors.
-This implies regulatory compliance, a high level of cyber security and great potential for financial damages to your clientele if products/services fail.
-While it proves to be a promising and exciting sector, it is also a very new environment requiring careful diligence, strong compliance, a careful risk management program and a well structured insurance portfolio.
-Aside from traditional insurance products like general liability and workers comp, insurance programs for Fintech clients revolve around 3 core areas: 1) executive liability (D&O programs), 2) professional liability (E&O), and 3) cyber liability.
-Due to capital requirements, financing structures, and potential for either failure or large growth, accusations can arise continuously throughout that growth phase, including:
+This implies a high degree of regulatory compliance, an increased risk of cyber threats, and an increased severity of financial damages should your products or services fail.
+While it has proven to be a thriving sector, it’s still a very new environment requiring careful diligence, strong compliance, a careful risk management program and a well-structured insurance portfolio.
+For Fintech or RegTech companies currently involved with placing or reviewing their insurance programs, we recently published a helpful insurance guide along with some placement tips when approaching the markets.

-As Fintech models differ so do their risk management needs.
-For companies providing consulting or professional services, the potential for professional liability claims increases, whereas companies offering cloud storage solutions have a greater demand for stronger cyber security and data breach insurance.
+As fintech models differ so do their risk management needs.
+Companies providing loans or lines of credit require policies with a robust financial E&O component.
+For companies providing ancillary services such as consulting or auditing, the potential for professional liability claims increases further, requiring a professional liability policy with a broader range of defined services.
+Fintech companies providing AML/KYC compliance solutions on the other hand will need to pay greater attention to the scope of regulatory coverage while carefully assessing problematic policy exclusions such as the RICO and securities exclusions found in both E&O and D&O policies alike.
+Conversely, companies offering payment processing or cloud storage solutions will have a greater demand for stronger cyber security and data breach insurance.
 With some fintech companies providing industry specific solutions, needs can also vary depending on the industry being serviced.
-For example, Fintech companies servicing the financial industry require increased compliance and may encounter greater loss severity such as larger financial damage claims resulting from product failures.
-Trends such as social engineering attacks and increases in ransomware attacks create an even more complex risk environment.
+For example, fintech companies servicing the financial industry may encounter greater loss severity such as larger financial damage claims resulting from product failures.
+Lastly, trends such as social engineering attacks and increases in ransomware attacks create an even more complex risk environment.